Skip to content

 2. All state is in Postgres tables—easy to query, backup, and reason about.

-3. Two SQL functions (poll_for_tasks, complete_task / fail_task) advance the graph transactionally.
+3. Four SQL functions (read_with_poll, start_tasks, complete_task, fail_task) advance the graph transactionally.

 4. The model feels like “a job queue that enqueues the next job”, but pgflow does the wiring.